-If you’re just biking to the park or around town, a bike seat or trailer works great.
-But if you are using a bicycle as one of your primary modes of transportation, consider investing in a cargo bike or long-tail bike.
+If you are using a bicycle as one of your primary modes of transportation, consider investing in a cargo bike or long-tail bike.
 These bikes allow you to haul kids as well as school gear, work clothes, groceries, and more.
-Some of the best options for commuting with kids are:

 Make sure you’re visible.

 When mapping out a Sunday afternoon ride, it’s easy to pick a bike path or rail trail to bike with minimal traffic.
 When bike commuting, however, you have a definite Point A and Point B which makes finding traffic-free routes challenging or impossible.
 You should always choose the safest route possible, but when faced with less than desirable conditions, it becomes especially important to make sure you’re visible.

 Add reflective tape to your bike and whatever carrier you are using for your child.
 Consider adding reflective tape to your helmets as well.
 When riding in low-light conditions, make sure to use both front and rear lights.
 If riding with your child in a trailer, make sure to add a safety flag and lights to the trailer as well.
 For other ideas, read our safety tips for biking with kids.

 There is nothing worse than a cold or wet, whiny toddler.
 When bike commuting, clothing choice is infinitely more important than in an air conditioned, heat-controlled minivan.
 Make sure to invest in high-quality rain gear and cold weather gear for your child.
 For particularly cold weather riding, check out our guide to Winter Biking with Kids.